MarioSimou/Geometries/README.md

 **Point Class**
-Instructions:
 A point can be constructed:

 > A = Point(5,7,1) # 5,7,1 correspond to the X,Y and Z coordinates

 > A = Point(5,7) # 5,7 correspond to the X and Y coordinates.
 Z is treated as zero value

 > A = Point([5,7,1]) # a list is used to construct the object.
 The list MUST contains 3 elements

         Methods: